Hopewell, Virginia — The American South (Mid-Atlantic)

 Of the trees the English did clear, many were used to fence out the displaced Natives.

-Erected by Captain John Smith’s Trail, James River Association, Virginia Department of Conservation and Recreation, Chesapeake Bay Gateways Network.
+Erected by Captain John Smiths Trail, James River Association, Virginia Department of Conservation and Recreation, Chesapeake Bay Gateways Network.
 (Marker Number 16.)

-Marker can be reached from Water Street near Pecan Avenue.
+Location.
+37° 18.975′ N, 77° 16.389′ W. Marker is in Hopewell, Virginia.
+It can be reached from Water Street near Pecan Avenue.
 This marker is located in the Old City Point Waterfront Park.
 Touch for map.
 Marker is in this post office area: Hopewell VA 23860, United States of America.
 Touch for directions.

-Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-City Point (here, next to this marker); Clearing the Way (within shouting distance of this marker); a different marker also named City Point (within shouting distance of this marker); Quartermaster Repair Shops (within shouting distance of this marker); Taverns (about 600 feet away, measured in a direct line); Housing Several Thousand Federal Troops (about 600 feet away); A Busy Port (about 600 feet away); Historic City Point (about 600 feet away).
+markers are within walking distance of this marker: City Point (here, next to this marker); Clearing the Way (within shouting distance of this marker); a different marker also named City Point (within shouting distance of this marker); a different marker also named Quartermaster Repair Shops (within shouting distance of this marker); Taverns (about 600 feet away, measured in a direct line); Housing Several Thousand Federal Troops (about 600 feet away); Historic City Point (about 600 feet away); a different marker also named One Soldier, One Family, One War (about 600 feet away).
 Touch for a list and map of all markers in Hopewell.

 More about this marker.
 On the lower left is a depiction of Native Americans along the banks of the James River.
 The photo carries the caption “The New World” © MMV, New Line Productions, Inc. All rights reserved.
 Photo by Merie Wallace.
 Photo appears courtesy of New Line Productions, Inc.